Last updated

 Visit the Remote content page in Reunite to see the remote content sources and their statuses.

-Remote content is a different concept to using a separate Git repository as the source of truth for your Redocly project.
+Remote content differs from using a separate Git repository as the source of truth for your Redocly project.
 Use remote content to bring in additional sources to add to your main project.
 Read more information about content sources.

-The following diagram shows how a remote content source can fit into your Redocly project:
+The following diagram shows how a remote content source fits into your Redocly project:

 Mount folder